Procurement Procedures and Information

-The Requests for Proposal (RFP) procurement method is used to procure a variety of products and services ($50,000 +) on higher cost purchases, services, and/or construction projects following the State of Iowa Code and Polk County internal policies.
-All RFPs will be posted for the public via the Polk County Procurement page on BidNet Direct; https://www.bidnetdirect.com/iowa/polkcounty All responses shall be submitted on BidNet Direct as specified in the RFP.
-The RFP must be received NO LATER than the date and time stated as the due date and time of the proposal.
+Request for Proposal (RFP) and Invitation for Bid (IFB) are procurement methods used to procure a variety of products and services ($50,000 +) on higher cost purchases, services, and/or construction projects following the State of Iowa Code and Polk County internal policies.
+All RFPs and IFBs will be posted for the public via the Polk County Procurement page on BidNet Direct; https://www.bidnetdirect.com/iowa/polkcounty.
+All responses shall be submitted on BidNet Direct as specified in the RFP or IFB.
+The RFP or IFB a must be received NO LATER than the date and time stated as the due date and time of the proposal.

 Public Improvement Projects

 All public improvement projects (also referred to as capital improvement projects) with an anticipated cost of $50,000 or more require special procedures as outlined in Sections 73A, 384.95-384.105 and 573 of the Iowa State Code.